Stephen Nachmanovitch: Biography

 It is the most normal thing in the world to improvise.
 We improvise every time we say a sentence, but we are told in our veneration of the masters that the creative process is some sort of mysterious and godlike thing only possessed by a few people – when in fact we are improvising all the time, creating all the time.

 In the 1980s and 1990s he created computer music software including The World Music Menu (first developed 1987, new versions through 2007), and the visual music software tools Zmusic (first presented at the Visual Music Alliance, Los Angeles, 1987) and Visual Music Tone Painter (first developed 1992, new versions through 2007).
 The World Music Menu was the first commercially available program to allow synthesizers to play in world and microtonal scales outside of western Equal Temperament.
 It enabled retuning on-the-fly, and allowed MIDI compositions to be transposed into some 125 different scales from ancient Greece, India, Bali/Indonesia, the Middle East, Africa, and various mathematical temperaments.

 In the years following the millennium his time has been divided between improvisation concerts on violin, viola, electric violin and viola d'amore, both solo and in partnership with other musicians, dancers, and theater artists, lecturing and teaching workshops on improvisation, writing about creativity and about the influence of Gregory Bateson on modern thought, and visual music and other multimedia works.

 He has served on the boards of the International Society for Improvised Music, the New Violin Family Association and the Bateson Idea Group.

 Regarding Nachmanovitch's 2023 recorded cycle, Music from Before the Beginning, The Strad magazine wrote:

 Psychologist, philosopher, academic, writer, even computer pioneer, mind-boggling US polymath Stephen Nachmanovitch is also a performer across several stringed instruments, both acoustic and electric, and a long-standing blurrer of boundaries between composed music and improvisation.
 It’s probably no surprise, then, that his most recent release takes a weighty subject as its underlying theme: the earliest forms of life, and processes of organic evolution.

+Nachmanovitch coined the term holomath to describe people whose interests and activities transcend labels: “A polymath is a person who turns to, and sometimes excels in, multiple fields of endeavor.
+A holomath is a person who sees multiple fields as being really the same enterprise, circling a central pattern from different angles and points of view.”